 Eating is one of the greatest joys of traveling in Italy, a vivid insight into each region’s culture and traditions.
 Their dishes are made with seasonal, unpretentious ingredients, yet they taste like something you’d get in a Michelin-starred restaurant.

 To try to determine which of Italy’s amazing foods are the “best” is like trying to prove pizza is better than pasta – it’s strictly a matter of personal taste, and I know everyone is going to have their own opinion.

-As an avid foodie, however, I couldn’t resist the temptation of putting together a list of 10 of the best things to eat in Italy.
+As an avid foodie, however, I couldn’t resist the temptation of putting together a list of 10 of the best Italian dishes.
 Of course, this is a completely subjective selection, so feel free to disagree in the comments below.

 Pizza Napoletana (Naples)

 There are so many fantastic traditional dishes in Italy, but perhaps no other sums up the very essence of Italian cooking better than Pizza Napoletana.
 History, simplicity, and fresh, high-quality ingredients – all come together to create what many consider the perfect and most authentic type of pizza.

 Invented in Naples somewhere between the 18th and 19th centuries, Neapolitan pizza is basically a flatbread topped with tomatoes, mozzarella cheese, and extra virgin olive oil.
 In reality, making a true Pizza Napoletana is an art and requires much more than just 3 or 4 simple ingredients.